Chobe Bush Lodge

 Although one of the larger accommodation options in Kasane, and more of a hotel than a guest lodge, Chobe Bush Lodge offers excellent value for money, and is a good option for families with children.

-There are bushbuck that live around the gardens, and the views over the National Park from the rooms and the swimming pool and restaurant mean you can often spot elephant and other game coming past on their way to the river to drink.
+There are bushbuck that live around the gardens, and the views over the National Park from the rooms and the swimming pool and restaurant mean you can sometimes spot elephant and other game coming past on their way to the river to drink.